UTCWeb/utc-email-custom-posts/readme.txt

 ## To create a newsletter:

 - Hover or click the + New menu item and click Newsletter
-- Title the post with the date range: e.g. "April 1 - April 8, 2022"
-  - Title becomes part of the first paragraph:
-  - "What you should know for the week of April 1 - April 8, 2022"
 - Add a Classic block to the content area (just begin typing "/class" and it'll appear for selection)
-- In the Newsletter tab, under Templates, select the Campus Weekly Newsletter template
+- In the Newsletter tab, under Templates, select the Image Header template, Default template, or E-News Digest template
 - Use the WordPress visual editor to compose a simple post with text and images
-- Publish or Update the newsletter, then click View Newsletter the "Page updated" message that appears in the editor
+- Publish or Update the newsletter, then click View Newsletter on the "Page updated" message that appears in the editor

 == Installation ==